 Note the “.” at the end of the command.
 It means that the file should be saved with the same name as originally in the data directory.

-Again, if you are on a Windows computer and your username have spaces in it, use single quotes around it.
+Again, if you are on a Windows computer and your username has spaces in it, use single quotes around it.

 It takes a minute or so to copy the entire file.